Linguist, specialized in American English and psycholinguistics; inventor of Language Mapping, a generative grammar; author and translator.

 Year 2009, the acronym “NN” recurred for surveillance.
 Purportedly, it was to mean telephone “number unknown” (Polish, numer nieznany).
 Polish services claimed they had no idea what phone number they were monitoring or wanted to monitor.
 The judge granted a warrant, and the object turned out to be a politician, Janusz Kaczmarek.

 Communist time, a Bureau B human target was nicknamed a "figurant: ― a dummy, poser, silly, someone who pretends.
 In colloquial Polish, a term to get along with thieves and their jargon.
 A surveillance task would be worded as,

 Addresses, contacts, and lifestyle; observation to be continued also if the dummy departs | Adresy i kontakty oraz tryb życia; w razie wyjazdu figuranta obserwację prowadzić dalej.

 The facsimile below shows a declassified document from 1969, with the word “dummy” (Polish, figurant) in a red frame.
 It also says the person was taken under observation based on a photograph | na podstawie fotografii.

 The operative toolkit

-Polish services continue to disdain the approach, that where the law does not provide, the matter should remain out of the agency's capable hand.
-There is no bill to regulate the services' “intimate activity”.
+Where the law does not provide, the matter should remain out of government hands.
+Polish services yet continue with the Communist approach.
+There is no bill to regulate the service “intimate activity”.

 “The citizen has no defense”

 The citizen has no chance for defense.
 Technology is at such high standards.
-It is only the matter of matching the proper agent with the victim.
+The matter is only in matching the victim with a proper agent.

 Obywatel nie ma szans na obronę.
 W dzisiejszych czasach technika jest na tak wysokim poziomie.
 To tylko kwestia doboru odpowiedniego agenta do ofiary.